The National Terms and Conditions for the Employment of Registrars

 Familiarise yourself with some discussion topics prior to negotiating your employment agreement with the practice.

-If our FAQs haven’t solved your query, have our Registrar Advisor respond to your questions.
+If you have a query, our Registrar Advisor will respond to your questions.

 *The NTCER does not apply to those in community controlled health, Australian Defence Force Registrars, some Aboriginal Medicine Services, and registrars on remediation.